 Decided to invest in a condo?
 Before you finalize the transaction, you need to make a few important verifications.
 Here are a few tips to help you make an informed decision, ensure that the purchase you make is in compliance and the seller has provided you with all the information required.

-You should also know that condo fees are often cited for information purposes only and may vary significantly.
+You should also know that condo fees for new constructions are often cited for information purposes only and may vary significantly.

-Take the time to read through the rules and ensure that you understand them.
+Take the time to read through these documents and ensure that you understand them.
 It’s tempting to skip this when you’re impatient to buy a new home.
-However, the rules could tip the balance when it comes time to make a decision.
+However, the documents could tip the balance when it comes time to make a decision.

 - Some rules are very strict.
 Examples?
-In certain condos, it is not permitted to use a barbecue, own a pet or cover hardwood floors.
+In certain condos, it is not permitted to use a barbecue, own a pet or have hardwood flooring.

-- When the time period for your purchase offer to consult these documents has expired, it could mean that you accepted to buy the condo that is regulated by these documents.
+- When the time period in your purchase offer to consult these documents has expired, it could mean that you accepted to buy the condo that is regulated by these documents.
 At that point, you must comply with them.

 - Rules can be very different from one building to another.

 Your notary is the best person to advise you on this subject because each title insurance product is different.

 - Declaration of co-ownership